 TIME: 12:00 p.m.
-Eastern Daylight Time on Friday, September 29, 2023 PLACE: Online at: https://web.lumiagm.com/216888245 Unanimous Recommendations of Board of Directors ITEMS OF BUSINESS: (1) Elect Philip S. Davidson, Mary Beth Long and Stephen F. Page, each to serve as a Class II director for a three-year term; FOR (2) Ratify the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending April 30, 2024; FOR (3) Conduct a non-binding advisory vote on the compensation of our Named Executive Officers; FOR (4) Conduct a non-binding advisory vote on the frequency of future non-binding advisory votes on the compensation of our Named Executive Officers 1 YEAR (5) Approve the AeroVironment, Inc. 2023 Employee Stock Purchase Plan; and FOR (6) Consider and vote upon an advisory stockholder proposal seeking declassification of the Board of Directors; AGAINST (7) Transact such other business as may properly come before the annual meeting or any adjournments or postponements thereof.
-RECORD DATE: are entitled to vote if you were a stockholder of the comp siness on August 2, 2023 (the "Record Date"). any at the close of
+Eastern Daylight Time on Friday, September 29, 2023

+PLACE: Online at: https://web.lumiagm.com/216888245

+Unanimous Recommendations of Board of Directors ITEMS OF BUSINESS: (1) Elect Philip S. Davidson, Mary Beth Long and Stephen F. Page, each to serve as a Class II director for a three-year term; FOR (2) Ratify the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending April 30, 2024; FOR (3) Conduct a non-binding advisory vote on the compensation of our Named Executive Officers; FOR (4) Conduct a non-binding advisory vote on the frequency of future non-binding advisory votes on the compensation of our Named Executive Officers 1 YEAR (5) Approve the AeroVironment, Inc. 2023 Employee Stock Purchase Plan; and FOR (6) Consider and vote upon an advisory stockholder proposal seeking declassification of the Board of Directors; AGAINST (7) Transact such other business as may properly come before the annual meeting or any adjournments or postponements thereof.
+BECORD DATE: Voi are entitled to vote if you were a stockholder of the com anany at the close